 Luke gratefully took the keycard.

 "Excellent, Toallin.
 This is very generous, Toallin.
-I will be using this building only for a minor consulation between my friend Wedge, my sister and myself, maybe to discuss some initiatives about the way I want to help you and your people to get back to Ribana."
+I will be using this building only for a minor consultation between my friend Wedge, my sister and myself, maybe to discuss some initiatives about the way I want to help you and your people to get back to Ribana."

 "Take as much time as you need, master Skywalker.
 May I ask you, if you have already an idea, how we will get back to Ribana?"